 I’m Jack Frost, The world’s most famous painter, And ideal in winter fixtures That are lovely to behold.
 I can paint a million pictures With my brushes and my mixtures, But I’d like the work much better If my feet were not so cold.
 Brrrr!
 I’m colder than November!
 I’m colder than an Eskimo.
 I’m colder than a clam.
 Brrrr!
 I’m colder than December!
 It’s impossible to realize How cold I really am.
 I’m Jack Frost, The world’s most famous painter, And according to the census, I’m the only one who knows How to frost the roofs and fences With such gorgeous consequences, But I’m feeling most despondent ‘Cause my nose is almost froze!
 Brrrr!
 I’m really rather chilly.
 I’m colder than a hundred polar bears Have ever felt.
 Brrrr!
 This may sound rather silly, But I’d buy a radiator If I thought I would not melt!

 Cinnamon Bear: Bless my stuffing.
 So that’s Jack Frost.
-I felt his fingers many a time, but I’d never seen him.
+I felt his fingers many a time, but I've never seen him.
 Judy: Look at all the icicles on his chest.
 Santa Claus: Hi, Jack!
 Some friends to meet ya.
 Here’s Judy, Jimmy, and the Cinnamon Bear.
 Jack Frost: How do you do?
 Come in, won’t you?
 Jimmy: Thanks, Mister Jack Frost.
 Jack Frost: I’m glad you dropped in.
 I’m on my vacation now.
 Nothing for me to do out in the world after the snow comes.
-Santa Claus: Jack, my little friends Judy and Jimmy have had a bit trouble with their silver star which belongs on the top of their Christmas tree.
+Santa Claus: Jack, my little friends Judy and Jimmy have had a bit trouble with a silver star which belongs on the top of their Christmas tree.
 Jack Frost: Yes?
 Santa Claus: It’s been badly smashed, and needs fixing.
 Show it to him, Jimmy.
 Jimmy: Here it is, Mister Frost.
 Jack Frost: Oh, that’ll be easy!
 I’m extra good at stars.
 Judy: I’ve often admired your work on the windows, Jack Frost.
 Jack Frost: Thanks, thanks.
 Yes, I do fairly good work, but I’ll never be really satisfied until I learn how to frost a chocolate cake.
 Judy: Oh, Mother can frost cakes like everything!
 Maybe she’d teach you.
 Jack Frost: Good!
 Next time I’m down your way, I’ll try to find time for a lesson.
 Now if you’ll just step this way into my laboratory… Cinnamon Bear: My, my!
 Just look at all the brushes and things.
 Jimmy: Willikers!
 It’s wonderful!
 Santa Claus: This is where Jack does all his research work.
+Plans all the designs for his window displays.
 Judy: It’s beautiful!
 Jack Frost: Now, let’s see about the star.
 Hmm!
 This won’t take a second.
 Just a bit of magic snow cement here and here and here, and there.
 Judy: Oh!
 Why, look, Jimmy!
 Jimmy: Gee!
 Cinnamon Bear: Well bless my stuffing!
 Judy: Our silver star is all beautiful again.
 Just like it was before.
 Can I touch it, Mister Frost?
 Jack Frost: Oh, not for a minute.
 I’ll put it here on the windowsill for a bit.
 It has to be exposed to the cold north wind to get good and solid.
 Now while we’re waiting, I’d like to show you a few of the designs I’m working on for next year’s frostings.
 Jimmy: Ooh!
 There’s a big star in one of your designs.
 Do you like stars, Jack Frost?
 Jack Frost: Better than anything!
 Judy: How many points do you put on your stars?
 Cinnamon Bear: He puts five, Judy.
 You can count ‘em for yourself.
 Judy: I wonder how many there are on our star.
 I’ll look and see.
 Jimmy!
 Santa!
 Santa Claus: Why, what’s happened, Judy?
 Judy: The star!
 It’s not on the windowsill.
 It’s gone.

 Announcer: Well, if it isn’t one thing, it’s two others.
 I was positive Judy and Jimmy had the star for keeps this time, but that’s where I was mistaken.
 One thing is certain, however, if they don’t get it mighty soon, it’ll never be on the top of their Christmas tree by December 25th!
 Let’s be sure to listen next time and see what’s happened.